1883-1903: A Male Prison

 Main gates of No.1 Division, Boggo Road Gaol, Brisbane, undated.

-The prison was extended with the addition of two more cellblocks in 1887, with the original being named A Wing and the others as B and C. By 1890 this prison had about 178 cells.
+The prison was extended with the addition of two more cellblocks in 1887, with the original being named A Wing and the others as B and C. By 1890 there were about 178 cells.

-The prison system was yet to be modernised and conditions inside the 1883 prison could be poor.
-Prisoners speaking to an 1887 Board of Inquiry complained of filthy bedding and eating conditions, and outbreaks of disease were not uncommon in the prison.
+The prison system was yet to be modernised and conditions inside the 1883 facility could be poor.
+Prisoners speaking to an 1887 Board of Inquiry complained of filthy bedding and eating conditions, and outbreaks of disease were not uncommon.

 All Boggo Road executions were conducted on internal gallows inside A Wing (except for the first, in 1883, which took place in a prison yard).